ClickHouse/ClickHouse/docs/en/query_language/functions/json_functions.md

 There is currently no support for code points in the format `\uXXXX\uYYYY` that are not from the basic multilingual plane (they are converted to CESU-8 instead of UTF-8).

-# New functions for working with JSON
+# New style functions for working with JSON

 ## Motivation
-Storing JSON in a String column is fudamentally against the columnstore nature of Clickhouse and is almost always a wrong choice leading to performance problems.
+Storing JSON in a String column is fundamentally against the columnstore nature of Clickhouse and is almost always a wrong choice leading to performance problems.
 On the other hand, the maximum level of nested structures is limited to 2, and modelling 1 to M relationships using several relational tables is also not always possible in an efficient way.

-Another use case for JSONs in String columns could be a generic storage system receiving JSON messages in unspecified and persisting them; further data processing could be done by parsing the JSON using DEFAULT columns and MATERIALIZED VIEWS.
+Another use case for JSONs in String columns could be a generic storage system receiving JSON messages in unspecified and persisting them; further data processing could be done by parsing the JSON using DEFAULT columns and materialized VIEWS.

-The new JSON functions aim to solve some limitations of the existing JSON functions, without pretending to provide a full JSON support or trying to make Clickhouse into a document store.
-Usage of JSON in Strings must remain an exception.
+The new style JSON functions aim to solve some limitations of the existing JSON functions.
+Use them, if you

-The following limitations have been solved:
-- Cannot extract JSON arrays
+- must extract JSON arrays,
-- Cannot provide a path of property names for extraction
-- Cannot extract all matches of the key (only the first one is returned)
-- Function names are long and hard to remember
+- must perform extraction of nested structures,
+- or must extract several matching keys.

-All format limitations concerning JSON that exist in the old visitParams* functions still exist in the new functions, eg. you cannot have a space between property name and the colon, there is no support  for code points in the format \uXXXX\uYYYY, etc.
+All format limitations concerning JSON that exist in the visitParams* functions still exist in the new style functions, eg. you cannot have a space between property name and the colon, there is no support  for code points in the format \uXXXX\uYYYY, etc.

 ## jsonAny(jsonString, jsonPath)